jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Solution files are put in the repository root.
 An assembly's name is its root namespace.
-Assembly names, namespaces and folder structure are all similar.
+Assembly names, namespaces and folder structure are similar.

 Details will follow, but in a nutshell: